 A study published Monday in Pediatrics

-, the official journal of the American Academy of Pediatrics found that breast milk sold online may contain harmful bacteria
+, the official journal of the American Academy of Pediatrics found that breast milk sold online may contain harmful bacteria including salmonella.

 The study renews health professionals’ concerns over milk-sharing sites.
 Researchers bought and tested 101 breast milk samples from one site and compared them to samples of donated, unpasteurized milk from a milk bank.
 Researchers found 74 percent of the online milk contained high amounts of bacteria.
 Children’s National Health System’s pediatrician Sahira Long, MD,